Implement Inbox Messaging on Android

 • subject

-To automatically mark an inbox message as read when a user taps on an inbox push notification, enable or disable the setMarkMessageReadOnInboxNotificationOpen feature in the PushConfigBuilder.
+To automatically mark an inbox message as read after a user taps an inbox push notification, enable the setMarkMessageReadOnInboxNotificationOpen feature in the PushConfigBuilder.

-By default, the SDK marks an inbox message as read when the user taps on the notification for an Alert+Inbox message.
-You can toggle this behavior by enabling or disabling markMessageReadOnInboxNotificationOpen in MarketingCloudConfig.
+By default, if user taps on the notification for an Alert+Inbox message, the SDK marks the inbox message as read.
+You can toggle this behavior by changing the value of markMessageReadOnInboxNotificationOpen in MarketingCloudConfig.

 The SDK doesn’t automatically present URLs from Alert+CloudPage push messages.
-To handle the URLs from these messages, see Customize Notification Handling.
+To handle the URLs from these messages, customize notification handling for the app.

-To sort inbox messages in your custom inbox implementation, use the value of sendDateUtc from the Inbox Message returned by getMessages and other getters.
+To sort inbox messages in your custom inbox implementation, use the value of sendDateUtc from the Inbox Message returned by getMessages.